AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why is car insurance so expensive in New Jersey?

-While it doesn’t boast the most expensive car insurance rates in the U.S, New Jersey does have some of the highest premiums.
-That’s likely because of heavier traffic patterns in its urban areas and a higher auto claim average, as well as proximity to other major cities like New York City.
+While it doesn’t have the most expensive car insurance rates in the U.S, New Jersey does have high average premiums, particularly for minimum coverage. premiums.
+That’s likely because of heavier traffic patterns in its urban areas and the state’s no-fault insurance system, as well as proximity to other major cities like New York City.

 Can you be denied car insurance in New Jersey?